KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 The list kickstarted a conversation that led to a talk by new Django Fellow Natalia Bidart: "[Inside Out: My Journey of Understanding Inclusion](https://www.youtube.com/watch?v=jYAeO37-420)."

+I went further in my understanding of our location/venue considerations, budget, and contract negotiations.

 I also identified an outstanding board candidate who later joined.

 ## DjangoCon US

 In October, I attended DjangoCon US and made the most of the experience.

-In addition to being there as a DEFNA Board member, as an attendee, I made many new connections (including PSF Executive Director Deb Nicholson and Django Fellow Natalia Bidart), acquired new knowledge, and supported diversity and inclusion.
+In addition to being there as a DEFNA Board member, as an attendee, I made many new connections (including [Python Software Foundation (PSF) Executive Director Deb Nicholson](https://www.python.org/psf/records/staff/) and [Django Fellow Natalia Bidart[(https://www.djangoproject.com/weblog/2023/mar/31/welcome-our-new-fellow-natalia-bidart/)), acquired new knowledge, and supported diversity and inclusion.

+## Django News Newsletter

+Django News Newsletter is a fabulous newsletter published every Friday and filled with all of the most important Django news.
+I was honored to be included twice this year, first in May for my [DjangoCon US Talk Topics Inspiration List](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/topic-ideas-djangocon-us-2023.md) and second in November for my [DjangoCon US Recap](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/recap-of-djangocon-us-2023.md).

 ## Stanford Code in Place Article